Blog, Gardening, Herbalism, NC

-Stinging nettles have a bad reputation.
-This weed is common around the world, throughout Europe, Asia, northern Africa, and western North America, and because of its many uses, has been introduced elsewhere.
+Stinging nettles are common around the world, throughout Europe, Asia, northern Africa, and western North America, and because of their many uses, has been introduced elsewhere.
 Nettles are food, fiber, and medicine, and they have been used that way for centuries!

 Foraging and Cultivating Nettles